vcsjones/cli/Documentation/specs/xproj2csproj.md

         -
     - CONs
         - force each client to re-implement part of nuget's dependency resolution logic.
 It means that whenever nuget changes, clients break and misbehave.

+## CLI project model changes
+The msbuild projects cannot be represeted as PackageDescription CLI objects.
+PackageDescription leaks a Project object which wraps over project.json.
+The whole CLI codebase took a dependency on the assumption that PackageDescription.Package is project.json.

+Ideally a new library type has to be introduced ("legacyProject").
+This describes projects that provide their assets up front, just like packages.
+The only difference from nuget packages is that legacy projects resolve their asset path from the project root, not from the nuget package cache.